 To ensure the utmost consumer safety and compliance of Canadian Laws, we strongly advise consumers to look for the proper certification labels visible on your RV before purchasing your new Recreational Vehicle.

 An RV is a vehicle designed as temporary living quarters for recreational, camping, travel or seasonal use.
-RVs may be motorized (motorhomes) or towable (travel trailers, folding camping trailers, truck campers, and park models).
-Off-road vehicles are not included in the RV definition.
+RVs may be motorized (motorhomes) or towable (travel trailers, folding camping trailers, truck campers) and park models.

 Canadian Recreational Vehicle Association’s Members do not manufacturer, produce or distribute any unit described as a “Tiny Home”, a “Tiny House”, a “Tiny Park Model” or a “Tiny RV” and therefore we do not provide any comments on their manufacturing process, components or consumer safety.